Moving to The Hague, The Netherlands

 If you are thinking about moving to The Hague, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in The Hague is relatively high compared to other cities in the country.
 Renting an apartment in The Hague can cost anywhere from €800 to €2,000 per month, depending on the size and location of the property.
-Buying a house in The Hague can cost anywhere from €200,000 to €1,000,000, depending on the size and location of the property," explained one expat living in The Hague, The Netherlands.
+Buying a house in The Hague can cost anywhere from €200,000 to €1,000,000, depending on the size and location of the property," commented one expat who made the move to The Hague.

 Should I buy or rent a home in The Hague?